 - Calgary, AB

 You can change your examination centre during the online course registration period.
 To change your examination centre, log in to your Student Center and use the swap option to select a different location.
 See the Swapping a Lab/Tutorial/Exam Centre on the Register in Courses page.

 Students registered to write their exams in any examination centre outside of London, ON should check their Western Email for the date, time and location of their exams.

 Students registered to write their final exams in London, please visit the Exam Schedule to view all available schedules.

-The midterm test schedule is available for the 2018-19 Fall/Winter and can be found at the link below.
+The midterm test schedule is available for the 2019 Summer and can be found at the link below.